-Founded in 1986, PGIMF is a lay-run church affiliated with both main Canadian conferences of Mennonites.
-We met in the chapel of the Menno Simons Centre, a student residence.
-Though our heritage is Anabaptist-Mennonite, we come from a variety of traditions and ethnic backgrounds, and borrow worship styles and liturgical elements from others freely.
+Founded in 1986, PGIMF is a lay-run Mennonite congregation.
+We currently meet on Zoom and in rental facilities.
+Though our spiritual heritage is Anabaptist-Mennonite, we come from a variety of traditions and ethnic backgrounds, and we borrow worship styles and liturgical elements from other traditions freely.

 PGIMF exists to minister in the spirit of Christ, with an evangelical-Anabaptist perspective, to:

 • residents of the Metro Vancouver and beyond

 • the university and educational community

 • those looking for an open, inquiring, participative faith community.